Luca1995it/LUS-project/README.md

-# LUS-project
+# Natural-Language-Understanding-Project
-Project of the Language Understanding System Course
+Project of the Natural Language Understanding Course